Chocolate Cherry Shrimp (Neocaridina davidi)

 Before delivery, test the aquarium, make sure the filter is mature, check the temperature, increase surface movement if oxygen is low, and dim the lights for arrival.
 Acclimate gradually, release into a calm tank and avoid heavy feeding on day one.

-This rewrite cross-checks Petra supplier data with FishBase, Practical Fishkeeping, Aquarium Glaser, Aquatic Arts and Fishipedia guidance for Rainbow Shiner / Hydrophlox chrosomus / Notropis chrosomus.
-The result keeps strong search terms naturally while removing keyword stuffing and duplicate template text.
+Care and identity were cross-checked against Petra supplier data, FishBase, Practical Fishkeeping, Aquarium Glaser, Aquatic Arts and Fishipedia guidance for Rainbow Shiner / Hydrophlox chrosomus / Notropis chrosomus.

 18–26°C · pH 6.5–8 · 30L